alfiya009/alfiya009/README.md

-- 👋 Hi, I’m alfiya qureshi
+-  Hi, I’m alfiya qureshi
-- 👀 I’m interested in web development
+-  I’m interested in web development
-- 🌱 I’m currently learning nodejs
-- 💞️ I’m looking to collaborate on project which is related to frontend
+-  I’m looking to collaborate on project which is related to frontend
-- 📫 How to reach me alfiyanajqureshi@gmail.com
+-  How to reach me alfiyanajqureshi@gmail.com
 -    Pronouns: she/her